jonalmeida/jonalmeida.github.com/_posts/2014-03-17-http-android-post-get.markdown

 After executing the HttpPost, if our response is going to be JSON encoded, we can loop through the response to hold within a string, and then use the `JSONTokener` to build a `JSONObject`.
 You ought to output the response into the logs the first few times just to verify it is correct.

-> **Side Note:** To remain consistent you could always store your POST message in JSON as well and create a `getNameValueArrayList()` to easily output the object.
+> **Side Note:** To remain consistent you could always store your GET message in JSON as well and create a `getNameValueArrayList()` to easily output the object.
 However, that solely depends on your needs.
 >

 [1]: http://developer.android.com/reference/org/apache/http/package-summary.html